1 Week in Mauritius: Ultimate 6, 7 or 8-Day Itinerary

 Grand Bay Beach

-Day 2: Port Louis and Pamplemousses Botanical Garden
+Day 2: Cultural Immersion in Port Louis and Pamplemousses Botanical Garden

 On the second day of your 1 week Mauritius itinerary, visit the lively capital city of Port Louis to immerse yourself in the local culture and discover the daily life of Mauritians.